This massive security flaw has the internet freaked out - NewsBreak

 The top U.S. cybersecurity defense official, Jen Easterly, deemed the flaw “one of the most serious I’ve seen in my entire career, if not the most serious” in a call Monday with state and local officials and partners in the private sector.
 Publicly disclosed last Thursday, it’s catnip for cybercriminals and digital spies because it allows easy, password-free entry.

 The Cybersecurity and Infrastructure Security Agency, or CISA, which Easterly runs, stood up a resource page Tuesday to help erase a flaw it says is present in hundreds of millions of devices.
-Other heavily computerized countries were taking it just as seriously, with Germany activating its national IT crisis center.Annual ‘Santa’s Ride’ collects toys, brings Christmas joy early to Fairfax Co. students
+Other heavily computerized countries were taking it just as seriously, with Germany activating its national IT crisis center.How to fix Android glitch that blocks 911 calls

 A wide swath of critical industries, including electric power, water, food and beverage, manufacturing and transportation, were exposed, said Dragos, a leading industrial control cybersecurity firm.
 “I think we won’t see a single major software vendor in the world — at least on the industrial side — not have a problem with this,” said Sergio Caltagirone, the company’s vice president of threat intelligence.